 More paper towels go on top and then another plate and a can or jar or something with a little heft.
 The goal is the squeeze out excess liquid so all that liquid doesn’t come oozing out once we start cooking, ruining the crispy texture we’re going for.

 I usually let tofu drain like this for 8-10 minutes.

-Whether I plan to bake or pan fry the tofu, my next step is to cut the block in half lengthwise and then cut into small cubes or triangles.
+Whether I plan to bake, pan fry, or air fry the tofu, my next step is to cut the block in half lengthwise and then cut into small cubes or triangles.
 I then gently toss the tofu in 2 teaspoons of either arrowroot powder or cornstarch.
 Either one works well here.